Why You Pay Inheritance Tax in the UK

 Tax Thresholds and Allowances

 There are several allowances that can reduce the Inheritance Tax liability.
-For instance, transfers between spouses are generally exempt, and certain gifts made during one’s lifetime can also be exempt if they fall within specific guidelines.
+For instance, transfers between spouses are generally exempt from Inheritance Tax, and certain gifts made during one’s lifetime can also be exempt if they fall within specific guidelines.

-• Transfers to spouses or civil partners are usually exempt from Inheritance Tax.
+• Transfers to spouses or civil partners are exempt from Inheritance Tax.

 • Annual gifts up to £3,000 are exempt from Inheritance Tax.